cs-ed/impacts-afrewin/README.md

 # Impacts on Society

 AP Computer Science Principles is a course taught at Golden Valley High School.
 It provides an overview of computer science.
 The course's Conceptual Framework divides the curriculum into five big ideas.
-Additionally, the framework includes six Computational Thinking Practices that are the assessed on tasks on the AP Exam.
+Additionally, the framework includes six Computational Thinking Practices that are then assessed on tasks on the AP Exam.
 Each learning objective in the course is aligned to the skills in the practices.

 **Big Ideas:**
 1. Creative Development